MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/authoring-gestures-HL2.md

 ### To rotate or edit a hologram

-- Grab one of the blue spheres (rotation controls) and rotate to the desired rotation.
+- Grab one of the blue spheres (rotation controls) and rotate it the way you want.
 Arrows appear around the rotation controls to show which direction they rotate.

 ### To change the size of a hologram